isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag by-value exceptions if their types are part of a hierarchy (could require whole-program analysis to be perfect).
+- Flag catching by value of a type that has a virtual function.
+- Flag throwing raw pointers.

 ### <a name="Re-never-fail"></a>E.16: Destructors, deallocation, and `swap` must never fail